ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 The simplest kind of completions is just to provide static snippets of keywords or structures to the user.
 For this just the "Location" of the cursor is relevant, the context of the content of the knowledge-graph does not influence the suggestions.

-Here are a few Examples i implemented:
+Here are a few examples i implemented:

 |                                                |                                                |                                     |
 | ---------------------------------------------- | ---------------------------------------------- | ----------------------------------- |